 It also includes heart health notifications, which allow continuous monitoring and alerting the wearer to any irregularities.

-Emergency SOS call with Fall Detection
+New Feature: Emergency SOS call with Fall Detection

 The other big addition is what Apple are calling Fall Detection, which uses the accelerometer and gyroscope to detect if the wearer has had a big fall – or more accurately, come to a sudden stop.